faraza/Corman/README.md

 The automatic decisions that Corman makes will likely be inferior to a human's.
 Corman's output is meant to be easily editable by the user just by editing the script.
 Ultimately Corman's goal is to make it as easy as possible for a person to make an animated movie.

-Future Work:
+# Future Work

-Short Term
+## Short Term
--Automatically add sound effects and foley
+- [ ] Automatically add sound effects and foley
-    + This is partly a language model problem, partly a 'get a big library of sounds' problem -Add a library of pre-rigged actors; Corman will automatically pick the best ones -Add a library of film score for dramatic moments
+    - This is partly a language model problem, partly a 'get a big library of sounds' problem
+- [ ] Add a library of pre-rigged actors; Corman will automatically pick the best ones
+- [ ] Add a library of film score for dramatic moments
--Add a better library of TTS voices
+- [ ] Add a better library of TTS voices
--Deploy on cloud
+- [ ] Deploy on cloud
--Make movies downloadable and shareable
+- [ ] Make movies downloadable and shareable
--Proper Lip Syncing
+- [ ] Proper Lip Syncing

-Medium Term
+## Medium Term
--Modify the Image Model so it can provide multiple shots of the same background
+- [ ] Modify the Image Model so it can provide multiple shots of the same background
-    + We're using a trick with mirroring to do this, but it would be better to actual generate multiple different angles of the same background
+    - We're using a trick with mirroring to do this, but it would be better to actual generate multiple different angles of the same background
-    + Then we can add in a lot more camera shots -Support different animation styles - 8-bit, Low Poly 2d, Anime -Allow users to mo-cap performances to replace Corman's pre-generated ones.
+    - Then we can add in a lot more camera shots
+- [ ] Support different animation styles - 8-bit, Low Poly 2d, Anime
+- [ ] Allow users to mo-cap performances to replace Corman's pre-generated ones.
-    + This should be done w/o green-screen.
+    - This should be done w/o green-screen.
 Use an iPhone or Webcam.
-    + Add voice transformers
+    - Add voice transformers
--Automatically animate sky, water, and similar concepts
+- [ ] Automatically animate sky, water, and similar concepts

-Long Term
+## Long Term
--Add a large library of animations for actors to interact with each other and objects -Dynamically generate actors
+- [ ] Add a large library of animations for actors to interact with each other and objects
+- [ ] Dynamically generate actors
--Image Model creates midground with walkable areas vs. non-walkable areas clearly de-lineated.
+- [ ] Image Model creates midground with walkable areas vs. non-walkable areas clearly de-lineated.
 Actors will be able to actually move in the scene
-    + This will take Corman from being like a Stageplay to being like a Movie -Seperately generate background so we can simulate parallax -Integrate AI personalities (like Inworld AI), so viewers can pause the movie and ask the characters questions if they wish.
+    - This will take Corman from being like a Stageplay to being like a Movie
+- [ ] Seperately generate background so we can simulate parallax
+- [ ] Integrate AI personalities (like Inworld AI), so viewers can pause the movie and ask the characters questions if they wish.